Skip to Content

 And those trees are doing particularly well where individual and/or neighborhood efforts are also passively harvesting rainwater and street runoff (while reducing downstream flooding).
 Over a million gallons of rain per year falls on a one-mile stretch of a typical Dunbar/Spring street.
 If that rainwater is directed to street-side basins as opposed to storm drains, there is enough street runoff along our streets to freely irrigate over 400 low-water-use native trees per mile, or one tree every twenty five feet, on both sides of the street.

 Beginning in 2004, my brother and I created pilot sites where we made illegal cuts or core holes in the street curb to enable the street runoff get to the street-side tree basins.
 Vegetation flourished.
-We dialogued with the city, and by 2007 the practice of cutting street curbs to harvest street runoff had been legalized, and was later even incentivized.
+We dialogued with the city, and by 2007 the practice of cutting street curbs to harvest street runoff had been legalized, and was later even incentivized with rebates.
 Now legal curb cuts spread as pioneering neighbors such as the Jacobses and Turtle and Ian installed them on their blocks.

 Interestingly, our neighborhood’s lack of sidewalks proved to be an asset in pioneering this street-runoff harvesting, as it allowed the neighborhood more leeway for making larger basins for stormwater and trees along the street than would’ve been possible if sidewalk placement had left a street-side planting area too narrow for effective stormwater harvesting.
 Additionally, we did not have the expense of cutting through and then repouring concrete sidewalks.
 We were also able to pioneer more naturalistic, slightly meandering, tree-canopied earthen footpaths.